kailana-so/docx-sc-reformattor/readme.md

-# Superscript sreformatter for docx documents
+# Superscript reformatter for docx documents

-A weird little script for reformatting superscripts into intext references.
+A weird little script for reformatting superscripts to in-text references.

 ### How to use